 There are two different kinds of chamomile used in herbalism: Roman (Chamaemelum nobile) and annual German (Matricaria recutita).

 The German chamomile is more often used for herb tea because it is less bitter.

-Both types of chamomile need well-drained soil and plenty of sun.
+Both types need well-drained soil and plenty of sun.
 The German chamomile is an annual plant and can become up to 60 cm (2 ft.) tall.

-In herbalism it is common to make tea with the chamomile flower.
+In herbalism it is common to make tea with the flowers.
 The flowers are also used to make essential oils.